 Advisor and Master of Assasins on Arrakis is the mentally unstable Mentat Hayt DeVries, a ruthless and brilliant ghola.
 Purchased from the flesh-vats of the Planet Tleilax.

 The Harkonnen have access to the nuclear powered Devastator tank armed with plasma cannons.
 The heaviest and probably most powerful vehicle on Dune.
 In addition they also have access to the Death Hand missile, a powerful cluster missile.

-The insidious House Ordos of on unknown, but rumored cold ice planet in the galactic fringes, is a cold calulating house whose sole purpose is to accumulate more profits.
+The insidious House Ordos of on unknown, but rumoured cold ice planet in the galactic fringes, is a cold calculating house whose sole purpose is to accumulate more profits.
 They have no concept of loyalty and employ large numbers of mercenaries rather than to fight battles themselves.

 Sony PlayStation port

-In May 1999 the PlayStation port of Dune 2000 was released.
-The main difference betwen this version and the PC version is the graphics.
-The PlayStation version is rendered in 3D giving units more depth, however the 3D graphics are rather simple and a lot less detailed than the prerendered sprites of the PC version.
+The main difference from the PC version is the graphics.
+The PlayStation version is rendered in 3D giving units more depth, however the 3D graphics are rather simple and a lot less detailed than the pre-rendered sprites of the PC version.
 Most of the faction structures and units use the same graphics.
 The audio quality of the PlayStation version is also worse than the PC version.

 The PlayStation version, unlike the PC, version has built in cheats.